contract dispute arbitration in Fort Montgomery, New York 10922

 Maple Ridge’s counsel countered with detailed timelines and emails indicating Hudson Valley delayed submitting notices about supply issues for over six weeks, violating notification requirements.
 They also presented an expert report suggesting the delays could have been mitigated with better project management.

 After careful deliberation, Arbitrator Diane K. Emerson issued her award on November 15, 2023.
-She found that while Hudson Valley did face legitimate unforeseen challenges, their failure to provide timely notice breached the contract terms.
-Hudson Valley was awarded an additional $125,000 — half of the amount requested — to cover legitimate cost overruns, but was held responsible for delays and ordered to pay a $30,000 penalty to Maple Ridge for breach of contract.
+She found that while Hudson Valley did face legitimate unforeseen challenges, their failure to provide timely notice breached the contract terms. the claimant was awarded an additional $125,000 — half of the amount requested — to cover legitimate cost overruns, but was held responsible for delays and ordered to pay a $30,000 penalty to Maple Ridge for breach of contract.

 The awarded sum was to be paid within 30 days, and both parties agreed to split arbitration fees equally.
 By late December, the project resumed under a revised schedule, and both firms publicly expressed relief at the resolution.